desihub/desidatamodel/doc/DESI_TARGET/SCND_DIR/PHASE/outdata/VERSION/priminfo-DR-VERSION/targets-no-obscon-hp-HP.rst

 The general user will likely not find the ``priminfo`` files useful.
-They are generated for internal bookkeeping to track whether a secondary target is a "standalone" secondary target, or is instead allowed to be merged with a DESI primary target.
+They are generated for internal bookkeeping to track whether a secondary target is a "standalone" secondary target or is instead allowed to be merged with a DESI primary target.